inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 When to choose LineNow

 You have more than ~5 active suppliers.
-Your supplier replies regularly contain changes — substitutions, price adjustments, partial shipments, ETAs — that should update the order state automatically.
+Your supplier replies regularly contain changes — substitutions, price adjustments, partial shipments, ETAs — that should become reviewable order-state updates instead of inbox chores.
 You sell through Shopify, Square, Toast, Clover, Lightspeed, or Faire and want your POS sales to drive procurement recommendations without Zapier.
 You have perishable inventory, recipes, or BOMs that require more than basic assembly tracking.
 You need a team to collaborate on supplier threads inside the system.
 You want 10-month capital forecasting built into the buying workflow.
 You want to send POs over WhatsApp or EDI without a separate integration contract.

 The honest call